Are You Ready for Online Courses?

 - Are you able to communicate well grammatically through writing?

-- Are you a critical thinker (i.e. someone who enjoys researching information and communicating their ideas appropriately)
+- Are you a critical thinker (i.e., enjoys researching information and communicating ideas)

 - Do you work well with others?

 If you answered yes to all of these questions, online learning may be for you!
 If you answered no to any of the questions, you may want to give some additional thought before enrolling in your first online course.
 Being an online student at LSUS requires participating in online activities 5 to 7 days a week as well as keeping up with coursework and completing assignments on time.

 To further determine if online learning is for you, click the LouisianaOnline SmarterMeasure assessment tool, which measures learner readiness for distance learning.